SimonDMurray/contribution-guide/README.md

 hemberg-lab/sc3s (published the package by setting up github actions building python wheels, publishing to PyPI etc)

 SCimpleton/simpleSCENIC (helped exporting the data from genie3 vignette, running grnboost2 in python, exportng grnboost2 data back to genie3 to continue vignette)

+cellgeni/cellbender (created repo and wrote scripts except qc script)

+cellgeni/souporcell (created repo and have contributed to scripts whilst they were stored internally, wrote some scripts)